demystifyfp/demystifyfp/content/fsharp/series/fstweet/reorganising-code-and-refactoring.md

   |> AR.catch
 ```

-Finally change the `verifyUser` function to use this function instead of the removed function `toAsyncResult`
+Finally, change the `verifyUser` function to use this function instead of the removed function `toAsyncResult`

 ```diff
 // FsTweet.Web/UserSignup.fs